 Topics and Readings:

-LAB/Lecture Jan 7: Intro to Class, Intro to DSLR cameras (basic settings and functions, exposure, depth of field, metering); Photoshop Tech-Check.
-Note: we will be meeting in the clasroom, TSH 201.
+LAB/Lecture Jan 7: Intro to Class, Intro to DSLR cameras (basic settings and functions, exposure, depth of field, metering) (first hour and a half in classroom); Photoshop Tech-Check.

 Readings: Cartwright & Sturken; Ang